Point Nepean and Port Phillip Bay on a hot summer's day in Victoria, Australia

 Mornington Peninsula National Park and Cape Schanck

-Search the coastal cliffs, woodlands, and beaches for native wildlife including kangaroos, wallabies, and bandicoots.
-At low tide, head down the boardwalk, walk past pebble beach and check out Cape Schanck Rock Pools.
+Walk the coastal cliffs, woodlands and beaches and keep an eye out for kangaroos, wallabies and bandicoots.
+At low tide, head down the boardwalk past the pebble beach to the Cape Schanck rock pools.

 End the day with an old school drive in experience.